 Building on the findings from our 2014 study, the 2017 study finds that the definition of culture has expanded even further – possibly to the point of extinction.
 New behaviors are driving digital engagement, loyalty, and giving.
 And measuring, proving, and articulating social impact has never been more important in the eyes of cultural consumers.

 For the first time, the 2017 report has been released in a number of versions: a top-line deck, a top-line report, a supporting data document containing over two hundred graphs, and the raw data tables.

 Culture Track: Canada is a landmark study of over 6,000 Canadian culture goers spearheaded by Business / Arts, with substantial support from business leaders and Canadian Arts Summit delegates.

 Conducted by LaPlaca Cohen and Nanos Research, Culture Track: Canada is the first Canadian study of its kind in over two decades.

-The full report, in addition to all data tabulations, will be published here on June 20th.
+The full report, in addition to all data tabulations, is published here.

 Culture Track '14

 Culture Track ’14 arrived at a pivotal moment for cultural organizations nationwide.
 Audience behaviors and expectations were changing rapidly, driven by ever multiplying and diversifying options for spending leisure time, and by technological developments that are still fundamentally altering the way we interface with the world.
 Following the report’s release, we presented our findings at launch events in New York City and Los Angeles.